-We are currently ranked third in the world in Social Policy and Administration (QS World University Rankings 2020), and first in the UK (Complete University Guide 2020).
-We are also the number one UK Social Policy department in terms of overall research quality, as assessed by the most recent (2014) nationwide assessment of research quality, impact and environment, the Research Excellence Framework (REF2014).
-REF2014 ranked the Department first in the UK for world leading and internationally excellent research and awarded it joint highest marks for the non-academic impacts of its work.
-The next REF assessment will be undertaken in 2021.
-Candidates for these posts will be expected to produce work of a quality that maintains or increases our current REF standing.
+We are currently ranked third in the world in Social Policy and Administration (QS World University Rankings 2022), and first in the UK (Complete University Guide 2023).
+We are also the number one UK Social Policy department in terms of overall research quality, as assessed by the most recent (2014) nationwide assessment of research quality, impact and environment, the Research Excellence Framework (REF2021).
+REF2021 ranked the Department first in the UK overall and for world leading research.
+The Department was awarded joint top scores for the non-academic impacts of its work and its research environment.
+Candidates for these posts will be expected to produce work of a quality that maintains our current REF standing.